apache/nuttx-apps/nshlib/README.txt

       CMD             w/o CONFIG_NSH_VARS        w/CONFIG_NSH_VARS
       ============== =========================== ===========================
-      set <a> <b>    Set environment var a to b  Set NSH var a to b unset <a>      Unsets environment var a    Unsets both environment var and NSH var a
+      set <a> <b>    Set environment var a to b  Set NSH var a to b set            Causes an error             Lists all NSH variables unset <a>      Unsets environment var a    Unsets both environment var and NSH var a
       export <a> <b> Causes an error             Unsets NSH var a.
 Sets